• Skip to primary navigation

 Instructions

-• Using a tablespoon measure place about 18 scoops on the cookie sheet.
-Then using your fingers shape each coconut scoop into a log.
-Then place the pan into the freezer for at least 15 minutes to solidify.
+• Using a tablespoon measure, place about 18 scoops of the coconut mixture on the cookie sheet.
+Then, using your fingers, shape each coconut scoop into a log.
+Now, place the pans into the freezer for at least 15 minutes to solidify.

 • Place a frozen coconut log onto a fork, and dip it into the chocolate.
 Then place the chocolate covered coconut on the other silicone or parchment covered cookie sheet.